Fact Sheet FS1284

 The Centers for Disease Control and Prevention (CDC) has identified three types of ADHD depending on which symptoms are strongest in the individual.

-• Predominantly Hyperactive-Impulsive - Individuals may fidget; talk a lot; find it hard to sit still for long periods of time; exhibit restlessness; be impulsive.
+- Predominantly Hyperactive-Impulsive - Individuals may fidget; talk a lot; find it hard to sit still for long periods of time; exhibit restlessness; be impulsive.
 Younger children may run, jump, or climb constantly.
 A person with impulsiveness may be more prone to accidents and injuries than others.
-It is important to be aware of the person's safety at all times.
+At all times, it is important to be aware of the person's safety.

 Autism Spectrum Disorder